seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/05_May/26/README.md

 </details>

-- I did not earn any golden tickets today, although I entered the hourly raffle 2 times. - 2025, Monday, May 19th
+- I did not earn any golden tickets today, although I entered the hourly raffle 2 times. - 2025, Monday, May 19th to 2025, Monday, May 26th/2025, Tuesday, May 27th

 </details>